 NSPIRES automatically assigns a unique proposal number after the proposal is successfully submitted.
 NASA uses this NSPIRES number throughout the proposal review and selection process to identify the proposal and its associated electronic data.
-If an NSPIRES number does not appear on the proposal cover page, this means the proposal was not correctly submitted through the NSPIRES system.
+If an NSPIRES number does not appear on the proposal cover page, this means the proposal was not correctly submitted through NSPIRES.